Supporting biodiversity through pest management

 Not all grass is equal especially when you’re talking about how tasty it is.
 Giant Rat’s Tail Grass is an African native grass that was introduced to Australia as a pasture seed, however, it was soon discovered that stock and native Australian animals refused to eat it.
 Since then, the grass has quickly spread out-competing yummier native grasses reducing the amount of edible food for animals.
 To control Giant Rat’s Tail and prevent it spreading FBA has worked directly with hundreds of central Queensland landholders.
 Through workshops, one-on-one visits and resource sharing, growers and graziers are working hard to stop this invasive weed for the betterment of primary industries and native animals.

 Hatchlings have a one in a thousand chance of surviving past adolescence.
 One of the many reasons for these slim chances of survival is the large number of native and introduced animals who prey on marine turtle eggs and hatchlings, such as the European fox.
 To reduce the impact of European foxes on our local turtles FBA with help from local councils bring a special den detection dog to our coast before each nesting season.
 Once here the dog moves along the coast identifying dens where they are that are then treated.
+This project was proudly supported by the Queensland Government – Queensland Citizen Science Grants.

 Along with threatening native animals, invasive species also harm Australia’s primary industries.
 The Queensland Government reported late last year that wild dogs cost $33 million per annum in livestock losses, diseases spread and control.
 Biosecurity and pest management will be a hot topic at the RRC’s Landholder Expo held this Sunday at Rockhampton Showgrounds.
 FBA is proud to host the event and will have a number of experienced Land Management Officers available for free consults.